 Exosomes are tiny particles your cells release to send messages to other cells.
 They are 30 to 150 nanometers across and carry no living cells.
 Instead, they act like small packages filled with proteins, fats, and genetic signals.
 When they reach damaged tissue, they tell that tissue to start healing.

 Exosomes from stem cells do four key things.
 They deliver healing signals directly into cells.
 They calm the immune system when it is overreacting.
 They help cells survive and grow.
 And they support the growth of new blood vessels, which brings more oxygen to injured areas.
-Together, these actions target the root cause of damage, not just the symptoms.
+Researchers are investigating how exosomes may interact with cellular damage processes alongside symptom management.

 One major advantage of exosomes is consistency.
 They can be made in large batches, measured into exact doses, and stored for a long time without losing their effectiveness.
 This makes each treatment more predictable than therapies that use living cells, which can vary from donor to donor.